Prioritizing work at its finest means every person on your team spends their time and energy on high-performing projects.

 And in the fast-paced world of project management, inspired work leads to creative problem-solving and successful results.
 By the year 2027, employers will be hard-pressed to find 87.7 million employees specializing in project management roles! 🌐

-In the spirit of total transparency, prioritizing projects is easier said than done.
+In the spirit of total project transparency, prioritizing projects is easier said than done.
 Project leaders, and especially teams without project managers, don’t have uninterrupted blocks of time in their schedule to review new project requests against current work in progress.

 So how can we focus our team’s time and energy on the right tasks?